syncfusion-content/mobilejavascript-docs/MobileJS/Introduction/Control-Initialization.md

 To add any of the Syncfusion Mobile controls into your HTML page,

-1. Add the <input> element within the appview container and initialize its data-role attribute with ejmDatePicker widget name and then further define its other properties prefixed with the keyword data-ej as shown below.
+1. Add the &lt;input&gt; element within the appview container and initialize its data-role attribute with ejmDatePicker widget name and then further define its other properties prefixed with the keyword data-ej as shown below.

 N> The meta tag also has been added to render the application based on the device dimensions